QubesOS/qubes-doc/user/common-tasks/managing-appvm-shortcuts.md

 $ qvm-appmenus --update --force <vm_name>
 ```

-If that doesn't work, you can manually modify the files in `~/.local/share/applications/`.
+If that doesn't work, you can manually modify the files in `~/.local/share/applications/` or `/usr/local/share/applications/`.

-For example, suppose you've deleted `my-old-vm`, but it has a leftover Application Menu shortcut.
+For example, suppose you've deleted `my-old-vm`, but there is a leftover Application Menu shortcut, and you find a related file in `~/.local/share/applications/`.
 In dom0:

 ```
 $ rm -i ~/.local/share/applications/my-old-vm-*